What is Field Validation?

 How do I add validation for a field?

-To get started with field validation, simply click on any field to open the 'Edit field' pane:
+To get started with field validation, simply click on any field in the form builder to open the 'Edit field' panel.
+You can then scroll down to the 'Validation' section:

 Set field as 'required'

 Almost every field type has a setting you can enable to make a field required.
-You can also edit the 'required' error message for each field.
+You can also edit the error message for each field which will show if a customer does not supply a value.

-There are some global validation rules that work across multiple field types, however, some fields offer special validation rules that not applicable to other fields.
-Below you'll find some quick insights into each data type:
+There are some global validation rules that work across multiple field types, however, some fields offer special validation rules that are not applicable to other fields due to the type of data being collected.
+Below you'll find some quick insights into the rules available for certain types of fields:

 File upload fields